sunilsoni/interviewnotes/oop/oops.md

 ```
 In our case, we have access to the source code for both classes, so we can clearly see that calling the accelerate() method on a base Vehicle instance and calling accelerate() on a Car instance will return different values for the same argument.

-Therefore, the following test demonstrates that the overridden method is invoked for an instance of Car:
+Therefore, the  test demonstrates that the overridden method is invoked for an instance of Car:

 ```java
 @Test